hiddewie/template/README.md

 ```
 {% for item in array_value %}
   Rendered content for each item
-  {% item.property %} Propreties can be referenced
+  {% item.property %} Properties can be referenced
 {% else %}
   Rendered when the array did not contain any values
 {% end %}